 National Tailgating Day

-Date When Celebrated : First Saturday in September
+Date When Celebrated : This holiday is always on the first Saturday in September

 Football is back and the leaves on the trees have begun to turn in splendid beauty.
 Fall weather has turned cool, crisp, and nothing short of luscious.
 Are you going to the big game?
 It's time for a tailgate party.
 Grab your football, pack up the grill and cooler, and let's all head to the game.